jeremiah-shaulov/docker-vscode-debug-example/README.md

 This project demonstrates Docker infrastructure with services implemented in various languages, and how to debug these services from host machine using VSCode IDE.

 This project shows services implemented in Deno, Rust, Swift, PHP, C#, Node JS, Python, C and Java.
-Each service is simple TCP echo server.
+Each service is a simple TCP echo server.

 VSCode debugger can attach to any running service, you can put breakpoints, and inspect variables in runtime.